Our Verdict

 Harness Tightening/Loosening

-Tightening the harness is made slightly more challenging thanks to the shoulder padding.
-You must push them down to avoid getting them trapped or prohibiting tightening.
+Thanks to the shoulder padding, tightening the harness is slightly more challenging.
+You must push the buttons down to avoid getting them trapped or preventing them from tightening.
 The release button is located inside a slit in the fabric and padding.
-It has a somewhat unfinished look to it, and bigger fingers might have a problem with the design.
+It has a somewhat unfinished look, and bigger fingers might have a problem with the design.
 The button's deep inset from the edge also means you can't use your thumb if your index finger isn't strong enough.

 Harness Adjustment

 This harness adjustment is a rethread adjustment style.
 The larger headrest assembly makes you think it will be a no-rethread style, so it was disappointing that it requires rethreading.
 Also, as you rethread, the headrest tries to slump downward, which is annoying.
-The slots are of good size, and it is not hard to thread the straps through.
+The slots are a useful size, and it is not hard to thread the straps.

 Carrier to Base Connection

 We love an indicator to ensure proper connection, and this one has it.
-It is easy to miss as it is somewhat covered, but it does add nice peace of mind you did it right.
+It is easy to miss, as it is somewhat covered, but it does provide peace of mind that you did it right.
 We did not see a way to do this incorrectly.
 Attaching the carrier to the base is easy.
-Removal is sort of awkward as it is a two-point release where most are only one.
+Removal is awkward, as it is a two-point release, whereas most are only one.
 It's not hard, and we suspect parents will get used to it quickly; it's just different than most of the competition.
-The higher than typical back can make the angle for removal strange and less ergonomic than the others we tested.
+The higher-than-typical back can make the angle for removal strange and less ergonomic than competitors.

 Handle

-The handle joints are somewhat sharp on the edges, with no smooth curvature.
-As a result, the edges poke into your thumbs when rotating the handle.
-The adjustment buttons are kind of clunky and click-in to engage.
-The handle has three possible positions, and only upright is allowable when driving.
+The handle joints are somewhat sharp on the edges, with no smooth curvature, causing the edges to poke your thumbs when rotating the handle.
+The adjustment buttons are clunky and click in to engage.
+The handle has three possible positions, and only the upright position is allowable when driving.

 Canopy